-Companies have come a long way in terms of marketing, but sometimes there is still a huge amount of stress surrounding the workflow of sales and marketing.
-Every minute matters with leads and if your workflow is not moving seamlessly, then that can be a considerable challenge.
+Companies have come a long way in marketing, but sometimes there is still a huge amount of stress surrounding the workflow of sales and marketing.
+Every minute matters with leads, and if your workflow is not moving seamlessly, that can be a considerable challenge.

 That’s exactly where sales enablement comes in.

 Sales enablement aims to ease and strengthen the relationship which sales and marketing teams have.
-For example, if there is no understandable and logical decision for different members of the teams to be working separately, then a sales enablement solution might be necessary.
+For example, if there is no understandable and logical decision for different team members to be working separately, then a sales enablement solution might be necessary.

 So, how exactly do you go about securing an intelligent sales enablement solution when there is so much on offer?
 We’re here to help walk you through it.
 Here are our five best sales enablement tips and solutions for companies to try.